oqurum/TheLibrarian/README.md

 Todo:
  - **#1 Priority: Implement Full-Text Search**
- - Transfer OFF of sqlite.
-Used b/c it was easy to setup.
  - Implement database migrations
  - Member management
  - Allow users to upload drafts of their own to this server if they're linked.